Riggd/portfolio/src/projects/eFuse.md

 <section>

 #### Hypothesis
-**By providing fans event and sponsor information without leaving the Twitch.com stream,  they would be more likely to engage with event and sponsored content.
+**By providing tournament content to the Twitch stream, fans would be more likely to engage with sponsored content.
 Additionally, prioritizing event information first, could avoid ad-blindness and thus increase the likelihood of a fan becoming a buyer for our sponsors.**
 </section>
 <section>